Lotud: History

-Accounts by Arab and Western Scholars
+Accounts by Arab and Western scholars

-The name "Muja" was used by the Arab scholar al-Idrisi in his description of a kingdom or settlement on the west coast of Borneo in 1154 AD (Robert, 1983:40).
-This kingdom was ruled by a dynasty called the "Kamrun Dynasty", where one of its cities was called "Haranj" (possibly Tuaran).
-This city is said to be "a city of spices" that became famous at that time because the camphor produced from this city was the best in the world.
-According to al-Idrisi, the island of Haranj was famed for a deep precipice from which camphor was extracted, an allusion that scholars believe corresponds to Tuaran, or the forested foothills of Mount Kinabalu, long renowned as a major source of Borneo camphor. al-Idrisi says:
+The name Muja is used by Arab scholar al-Idrisi in his description of a kingdom or settlement on the west coast of Borneo in 1154 AD (Robert, 1983:40).
+This kingdom was ruled by a dynasty called the Kamrun Dynasty, where one of its cities was called "Haranj" (possibly Tuaran).
+The city was said to be "a city of spices" that became famous at that time because the camphor produced in the city was the best in the world.
+According to al-Idrisi, the island of Haranj was famed for a deep precipice from which camphor was extracted, an allusion that scholars believe corresponds to Tuaran, or the forested foothills of Mount Kinabalu, long renowned as a major source of Borneo camphor.
+Al-Idrisi says:

 There exists in the island of Haranj a great precipice, of which no man has been able to measure the depth.
 It is a remarkable feature.

 The Kamrun Dynasty was founded by Raja Alaka Bhatara, a Dusun king who founded the kingdom around 690 AD.
-Around 800 AD, this kingdom allied with the Kingdom of Mayd in the Philippines, which was probably a colony of the Kingdom of Muja, or Poni (Robert, 1983:38).
+Around 800 AD, this kingdom allied with the Kingdom of Mayd in present-day Philippines, which was probably a colony of the Kingdom of Muja, or Poni (Robert, 1983:38).
 At this time, the Dusun people were still a single ethnic, not yet divided into various tribes as can be seen today.
 According to oral sources, the name of the Dusunic ethnic group in ancient times was "Kadayan" (Evans, 1953:11).
 Then, "Kadayan" and "Dusun" were possibly used interchangeably by the Bruneians and the British to refer to indigenous peoples on the west coast of Sabah, which later caused an identity crisis among the Kadazan-Dusun in the mid-1900s.
 The Dusunic ethnic group then split into many small tribes during the Nunuk Ragang period, moving out of Nunuk Ragang to other areas, forming their own tribes and controlling the areas where they settled.
-A legend says that the ruler who founded Nunuk Ragang was King Korungkud, some say King Gumarong, and there are also other sources that say King Gomurun.
+A legend says that the ruler who founded Nunuk Ragang was King Korungkud, some say King Gumarong, and there are also other sources that say King "Gomurun".